irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 the NSO table.

 NOTE: L1/L1R QUALITY_BITMASK contains a quality bit for thruster firings but at
-      the time of writing (2025-07-30), this is not being used, due to covering too broad time intervals.
+      the time of writing (2025-08-14), this is not being used, due to covering too broad time intervals (multiple hours).

 Condition         | Action taken when condition applies
 -------------------------------------------------------
 "thruster firing" | L2 CWF, SWF/RSWF:
-                  |     Cap QUALITY_FLAG<=1
+                  |     Cap QUALITY_FLAG<=1.
                   |     NOTE: No quality bit is set.